-Hold a public hearing on amendments to the UDC, Comprehensive Plan, Comprehensive Plan Map, NEN-SESNA Neighborhood Plan Map, and zoning map, to adopt new zoning and a new street design for the State Street corridor.
+Advance Ordinance Bill No. 4-18 to second reading for enactment, amending the UDC, Comprehensive Plan, Comprehensive Plan Map, NEN-SESNA Neighborhood Plan Map, and zoning map to adopt new zoning and a new street design for the State Street corridor.